 Norman C. Champagne (79) was born in Buffalo, NY.
-He was working as an oiler (maintenance) at American Standard in Buffalo before enlisted.
-Champagne was enlisted in the military from Feb, 1951 to Feb, 1953.
-During his service period, he went to Inchon and was stationed at Northeast of Munsan-Ni from October 4, 1952 to October 13, 1953.
-He served in DOG Co.
-2nd Battalion - First Marine Regiment as Corporal before his discharge from the military.
+He was working as an oiler (maintenance) at American Standard before he enlisted.
+Champagne was enlisted in the military from February 1951 to February 1953.
+During his service period, he went to Inchon and was stationed Northeast of Munsan-Ni from October 4, 1952 to October 13, 1953.
+Before his discharge from the military, he served as Corporal in DOG Co.
+2nd Battalion - First Marine Regiment.
 He was in charge of O311 Rifleman and 3531 Truck Driver, and participated in battles at Bunker Hill - Nevada Cities (Reno-Vegas-Carson-Elko), Boulder City (Hill 119) - Hook (West of Samichon River), and across the Korean Western Front (35 mi) from Panmujum to Hook near Samichon River.
-He received medals for Good Conduct, Combat Action Ribbon, and Korean Service Ribbons with 3 stars, American Defense UN ribbon, ROK Ribbon, Korean Presidential Unit Citation, and Navy Commendation Ribbon for Guarding the Valley to Seoul for his commitments.
-After returned to United States, he was assigned to Naval Training Center from December to February 1953.
-He went back to old job and worked for 17 years after discharged from military service.
+For his commitments, he received a Good Conduct Medal, Combat Action Ribbon, and Korean Service Ribbons with 3 stars, American Defense UN ribbon, ROK Ribbon, Korean Presidential Unit Citation, and Navy Commendation Ribbon for Guarding the Valley.
+After returning to the United States, he was assigned to the Naval Training Center from December to February 1953.
+After being discharged from military service, he returned to his old job and worked there for 17 years.